MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 For information about the syntax used for writing clauses see the [Rules language guide](fpl-lang-ref.md).

 When a clause is triggered (that is, the **WHEN** statement returns True), the *decision* specified in the **RETURN** statement is returned, and no subsequent clauses are run.
-If a condition matches the decision but no clause within the rule is triggered, the rule executes by default.
+If a condition matches the decision but no clause within the rule is triggered, by default, Fraud Protection then executes:

     RETURN Approve(“NO_CLAUSE_HIT”).

 Clauses run sequentially in the order they are displayed on the page.
-Click the arrows to the right of each clause to change the position clause.
+Click the arrows to the right of each clause to change the position of a clause.

 The sequential ordering of clauses is divided into three distinct sections: *Pre-Score*, *Post-Bot Score* (which is applicable only for account creation and account login rules), and *Post-Risk Score*.
 These sections indicate when the clause is run relative to Fraud Protection’s advanced,  AI score generation.

 #### Prior-to-all-scoring clauses

 Prior-to-all-scoring clauses are run before Fraud Protection’s AI models are run, and thus before any bot or risk assessment scores have been generated.
 These clauses can use any combination of fields sent as part of the event payload, as well contained in [Lists](lists.md), and can be configured to implement embargo, geofencing, or other business policies.
-For example, the following clause enables you review purchases whenever a user buys a product outside of the market in which they are located:
+For example, the following clause enables you to review purchases whenever a user buys a product outside of the market in which they are located:

     RETURN Review("location inconsistency")
     WHEN Geo.MarketCode(“@device.ipAddress”) != “@productList.market”